apache/airflow-on-k8s-operator/docs/design.md

 The airflow operator logs to the standard output and error file streams which is recommended for logging in containerized workloads.
 The K8s cluster level logging captures these logs in a central place.
 For airflow components it is recommended to log to the standard file streams as well.

 ## Metrics
-The controller uses `pbweb/airflow-prometheus-exporter:latest` as a side-car to expose prometheus metircs for Airflow on port `9112`.
+The controller uses `pbweb/airflow-prometheus-exporter:latest` as a side-car to expose prometheus metrics for Airflow on port `9112`.

 # Failure Modes and Remediation
 Failures modes of the AirflowCluster, AirflowBase and Airflow controller are considered in addition to general failure modes.